blue-oil/blueoil/docs/tutorial/image_seg.md

 	      -c ../models/meta.yaml
 	```

-- Check inference result
+- Check inference results

 	Image will be exported to `output/images/{image_name}.png`.
-Here is the sample output.
+Below you can see an example of the expected output.

 	<img src="../_static/semantic_segmentation_output.png">